Be an Active Bystander

 - Tell another person.
 Being with others is a good idea when a situation looks dangerous.

-- Ask a victim if he/she is okay.
+- Ask the person harmed if they are okay.
 Provide options and a listening ear.

-- Ask the person if he/she wants to leave and then make sure that he/she gets home safely.
+- Ask the person if they want to leave and then make sure that they get home safely.

 - Call the police (911) or someone else in authority or yell for help.